Reduce alert fatigue with event filters

 Notice the annotations under the

-The annotations are required for the filter asset to work the same way as the interactively created event filter.
+The annotations are required for the filter dynamic runtime asset to work the same way as the interactively created event filter.

 Specifically, the annotations in this check definition are doing several things:

 fatigue_check/occurrences: Tells the event filter on which occurrence to send the event for further processing

 fatigue_check/interval: Tells the event filter the interval at which to allow additional events to be processed (in seconds)

 resolveevent through to the filter

 For more information about configuring these values, see the filter dynamic runtime asset’s README.
 Next, you’ll assign the newly minted event filter to a handler.

 Just like with the interactively created event filter, you’ll introduce the filter into your Sensu workflow by configuring a handler to use it.
 Here’s an example: